 Navy Uniform History

-The foul anchor as a naval insignia got its start as the seal of Lord Howard of Effingham.
-He was the Lord Admiral of England at the time of the defeat of the Spanish Armada in 1588.
+The foul anchor as a naval insignia comes from the British Navy.
+The symbol got its start as the seal of Lord Howard of Effingham, Lord Admiral of England at the time of the defeat of the Spanish Armada in 1588.
 During this period, the personal seal of a great officer of state was adopted as the seal of his office.

 Khaki originated in 1845 in India where British soldiers soaked white uniforms in mud, coffee, and curry powder to blend in with the landscape.
-Khakis made their debut in the U.S. Navy in 1912 when they were worn by naval aviators, and were adopted for submarines in 1931.
+Khaki pants made their debut in the U.S. Navy in 1912 when they were worn by naval aviators, and were adopted for submarines in 1931.

-It is commonly believed that the trousers were introduced in 1817 to permit men to roll them above the knee when washing down the decks and to make it easier to remove them in a hurry when forced to abandon ship or when washed overboard.
+It is commonly believed that the trousers were introduced in 1817 to permit men to roll them above the knee when washing down the decks and to make it easier to remove them in a hurry when forced to abandon ship or if washed overboard.
 The trousers may be used as a life preserver by knotting the legs.

 Thirteen Buttons on Trousers

 In 1852 a white cover was added to the soft visorless blue hat.
-In 1866 a white sennet straw hat was authorized as an additional item.
-During the 1880's the white "sailors hat" appeared as a low rolled brim high-domed item made of wedge-shaped pieces of canvas to replace the straw hat.
+In 1866, a white sennet straw hat was authorized as an additional item.
+During the 1880s the white "sailors hat" appeared as a low rolled brim high-domed item made of wedge-shaped pieces of canvas to replace the straw hat.
 The canvas was eventually replaced by cotton as a cheaper more comfortable material.
 Many complaints on the quality and construction led to modifications ending in the currently used white hat.

 Stripes and Stars on Jumper Uniforms